zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/ci_pipeline_processing/_index.md

 How should they behave in general?
 Are they successful or not?
 Should "skipped" and "ignored" be different?

 - Skipped jobs are those that don't meet the conditions to run (`when: on_success` or `when: on_failure`).
+These are skipped based on the status of the previous jobs.
 - Ignored jobs typically refer to manual jobs that are not blocking the pipeline (`allow_failure: true`), which are treated as if they didn't exist in the pipeline.
+These are skipped based on the user preference.

 Let's examine some examples;